swang2015/swang2015.github.io/_posts/2016-08-08-docker-on-load.md

 ##### Manipulating images

-- It's simple to build image from Dockerfile `docker build -t MYIMG .` -- don't forget the dot at the end of command line.
+- `docker build -t MYIMG .` to build image from Dockerfile -- don't forget the dot at the end of command line.
-- Add tags to image: `docker tag MYIMG NAME[:TAG]`
+- `docker tag MYIMG NAME[:TAG]` to add tags to image.
 - `docker rmi IMG1 IMG2 ...` to remove images.

 ##### Container lifecycle

-- `docker run IMG` to create and start a container from an image. <br> Options: `-i` for interactive session, `-t` for terminal interface, `-p` for exposing port, `-v` for mounting volumes. <br> E.g. `docker run -it --name=SOMENAME IMG`
+- `docker run IMG` to create and start a container from an image.
+E.g. `docker run -it --name=SOMENAME IMG`
+	- Options: `-i` for interactive session, `-t` for terminal interface, `-p` for exposing port, `-v` for mounting volumes.
 - `docker start/stop/restart CONTAINER` to start/stop/stop and start a container.
 - `docker attach CONTAINER` to connect to a running container, `CTRL-q` to detach.
 - `docker exec CONTAINER COMMAND` to run a command in a container.